vigetlabs/is-it-viget/README.md

 In Xcode, update both the version and build number in Targets > Is It Viget.

-Then, run `bundle exec fastlane pilot upload`.
+Then, run `bundle exec fastlane release`.
 This will build the app and send it to TestFlight.

 Once everything is finished, commit your change and push it to the `release` branch.